This post may contain affiliate links. Please read my disclaimer for more information.

 Absolutely, in fact, you can’t brew certain types of coffee unless you change the grind to coarse, fine, or moderate.

-If you want to have different types of drinks, you must be able to control your ground beans’ settings.
+If you want to have different types of drinks, you must control your grind size’ settings.

 You can’t make a mocha blend with moderate grinds, an espresso with coarse grinds, or a french press with fine grinds.